Wednesday, 24 August 2011

 M. F. Hussein, Delhi, 1967

-That day, I was acutely aware of wearing my school uniform pants.
+That day, I was acutely aware of wearing my light blue school uniform pants.
 We were passing though a bad time financially at that time.
 Our family had recently shifted to a new rented house, leaving the joint family house of my maternal grandfather, and the house rent must have aggravated our family's already stretched finances.
 I had only two half-pants in those days, and as I had grown taller, they had become woefully smaller and tighter.
 That was the reason, I had been forced to wear my school uniform pants that evening and I was thinking that everyone must have noticed it and understood that I didn't have another good pair of pants.

-In Lalit Kala Academy, I had looked at the paintings of Hussein saheb, that frankly I didn't appreciate so much.
+In Lalit Kala Academy, I had looked at the paintings of Husein saheb, that frankly I didn't appreciate so much.
 I think that most paintings of that exhibition were about jagged black and dark brown lines criss-crossing the canvas, and they had reminded me of barbed wires.
-Suddenly I was aware of a bit of excitment around us.
-It was Dr Zakir Hussein, at that time vice-president of India, who had come to see the exhibition.
+Suddenly I was aware of a bit of excitement around us.
+It was Dr Zakir Hussein, at that time vice-president of India, who had come to see or inaugurate the exhibition.
 There were just 2-3 persons around him and there were no security issues in those days, so no one had made us go away or stand in a corner.

 Dr Zakir Hussein stopped near me and kneeled down to my level with a smile on his face, and asked me if I could make any sense out of those paintings?
 I don't remember what I had answered him, but I think that I must have been smug and superior, that obviously I could appreciate abstract art.

-Decades later, when I had read about Hussein saheb's paintings being sold for hundreds of thousands of rupees, I had remembered some paper in coffee house of Connaught Place, where he had drawn something for me, and regretted that I had thrown away because I had not liked it.
+Decades later, when I had read about Husein saheb's paintings being sold for hundreds of thousands of rupees, I had remembered some paper in coffee house of Connaught Place, where he had drawn something for me, and regretted that I had thrown away because I had not liked it.

 Painting by M. F. Hussein, WHO, Delhi

 Seen through the eyes of dominant conservative Muslim discourse as it is understood today, painting Hindu idols, could not have been compatible with being a "devout Muslim".
-I can't imagine the Hussein I remembered from my childhood, defining himself as "devout Muslim".
+I can't imagine the Husein I remembered from my childhood, defining himself as "devout Muslim".

 On the other hand, each of us should have the freedom to define ourselves as we wish.
 If in his eyes, he followed the spirit of his Book and for him that was enough to call himself a "devout Muslim", then why should this be a problem for others and for me?

-Or perhaps Hussein saheb did change with age?
+Or perhaps Husein saheb did change with age?
 As death came closer, did he feel that he had made mistakes and decided to ask for forgiveness, and become a different person?
 We can all change with time and as we grow older, many of us, want to go back to security of religious teachings that we had decided to abandon during our growing up years.
 Was it that?

 Or, could it be that the surviving members of his family wanted to give a message to others by saying that Hussein saheb was a "devout Muslim", so these words are about them and not about what Hussein saheb really thought.
 Mostly deaths and the images that are created for the dead are more about needs of followers and surviving family members and not so much about the wishes and ideas of the person himself or herself.